troykelly/contractorpay/README.md

 It allows you to input your daily rate, select a date range and state, and it automatically calculates the working days in that period (excluding weekends and public holidays).
 GST is fixed at 10% with an optional **Collect GST** checkbox.
 Toggle it and adjust approximate tax rates to see how much money you might bank after setting aside tax.

 The calculator can generate a share link with your inputs.
-Click **Copy Share Link** to copy explanatory text and a URL to your clipboard that will prefill the form for anyone who opens it.
+Click **Copy Share Link** to copy formatted text and a URL to your clipboard that will prefill the form for anyone who opens it.
+Modern browsers will receive both rich and plain text so you can paste into chat apps or emails with proper formatting.

 > **Disclaimer**: This tool provides an approximate estimation only and does not constitute financial advice.
 Always seek professional financial advice for your specific circumstances.